 The South African Astronomical Observatory (SAAO) is running a telescope naming competition for its new 1 metre telescope which is a recent addition to the collection of many national and international telescopes on our observing plateau near Sutherland in the Northern Cape.

-The competition is open now till March 18 to learners in grade 6 to 12 countrywide; participants are encouraged to send their suggested names in any of the South African eleven official languages accompanied by a 60 word motivation stating why their name should be considered.
+The competition is open now till March 31 (extended from March 18) to learners in grade 6 to 12 countrywide; participants are encouraged to send their suggested names in any of the South African eleven official languages accompanied by a 60 word motivation stating why their name should be considered.
 “We are looking forward to the many exciting names that the learners will come up with, as well as meeting the winner of the competition at the telescope naming ceremony at Sutherland”, said Dr. Hannah Worters, an astronomer responsible for commissioning the new telescope.

 The new telescope is the first South African optical telescope that will be remotely operable and potentially robotic, since the establishment of the SAAO observing location near Sutherland.
 It will be capable of taking images of areas of the sky seventy times larger than our existing 1m telescope.
 It uses the SHOC (Sutherland High Speed Optical Camera), a very high-speed camera which can take 70 images in one second to study rapid changes in star systems.